bennycode/trading212-api/README.md

 ### API Key Generation

-In order to generate an API key you can follow the [official instructions](https://helpcentre.trading212.com/hc/en-us/articles/14584770928157).
+In order to generate an API key, you can follow the [official instructions](https://helpcentre.trading212.com/hc/en-us/articles/14584770928157).
 Basically, you need to [login](https://app.trading212.com/), click on your account and do the following:

 1. Click "Switch to Practice" in order to generate an API key for the demo code, otherwise a live API key will be generated
 2. Go to "Settings"